pol-valero/openrover-robotic-platform/README.md

 ## General project overview

 ### Context
 Rovers are planetary surface exploration robots that space agencies like NASA send to Mars in order to explore and collect information that will be sent back to Earth.
+In this project, a functional 3D printed replica of the "Perseverance" rover, which was launched by NASA in July 2020, is created.

-In this project, a 3D printed replica of the "Perseverance" rover, which was launched by NASA in July 2020, is created.
+The project was developed as part of my final computer engineering degree project.
+Therefore, in addition to the documentation provided in the repository’s READMEs, you can find a comprehensive [project report](project_report/openrover_project_report.pdf) containing theoretical explanations, design decisions, and technical implementation details.

 ### Objective
 The main objective of the OpenRover project is to develop an open-source robotic platform that can enable anyone who tries building it to learn more about both the software and hardware aspects of DIY robotic projects, specially learning about widely used development boards like Arduino, ESP32 and Raspberry Pi.